yogevshalmon/allsat-circuits/README.md

 # HALL (Haifa AllSAT)

-HALL is an AllSAT enumeration tool for single output combinational circuits(in AIGER format).
+HALL is an AllSAT enumeration tool for single output combinational circuits in AIGER format.

 ## Summary